 Do you have mold or mildew in your bathroom, kitchen, or basement?

-Well there is a good bet that it isn’t mildew.
-Let’s call it what it is.
-You see mildew grows on living plants typically.
-So it is not likely that you have mildew.
-Ok so if it’s mold what do you do about it.
-Another great question.
-Over the past few years since the media uproar on mold the biggest problem with the presence of mold hasn’t been is it there although for some it is.
-Instead it’s been when people miss handle it and create a bigger problem by trying to clean it up with the wrong products and the inappropriate procedures.
-So let’s get a few facts known so you can make the best choice.
+Over the past few years since the media uproar on mold, the biggest problem with the presence of mold hasn’t been whether or not it is present.
+The primary issue is when people mishandle it and create a bigger problem by trying to clean it up with the wrong products and the inappropriate procedures.
+Here are a few best practices when dealing with mold so you don’t make the same costly mistakes.

 - Do not clean with bleach: Bleach is a topical agent only and it contains approximately 70% water which we now know is a fuel for the growth of mold.
 The word “Topical” means that the bleach cannot get down to what you might call the roots of the fungus.
 So even if you have wiped the surface off with bleach you haven’t killed the plant so to speak.
 This is why mold people continually returns.